Joint Verification and Reranking for Open Fact Checking Over Tables: Related Work

 \section{Related Work}

-Semantic querying against large collections of tables has been studied in the context of question answering in several papers.
-In \citet{sun2016table}, a framework for searching millions of tables crawled from the Web based on string matching between aliases of linked entities is introduced.
-Retrieved table cells are then used to provide evidence for the question answering task. \citet{jauhar2016tables} demonstrated strong results with a Lucene index and a Markov Logic Network-based model for a small collection of tables answering scientific questions.
+Semantic querying against large collections of tables has previously been studied for question answering. \citet{sun2016table} used string matching between aliases of linked entities to search millions of tables crawled from the Web, with retrieved table cells providing evidence for a question answering task. \citet{jauhar2016tables} demonstrated strong results with a Lucene index and a Markov Logic Network-based model for answering scientific questions.
 Recently, \citet{chakrabarti2020open, chakrabarti2020tableqna} developed an improved model for table retrieval combining neural representations of the table and the query with a BM25 index.

-Keyphrase-based table retrieval was studied in \citet{cafarella2008webtables, cafarella2009data} through a simple approach of reranking a list of tables returning by a search engine. \citet{pimplikar2012answering} demonstrated strong improvement through a graphical model to perform retrieval on the basis of co-occurence statistics, table metadata, and column headers.
-In \citet{ghasemi2018tabvec}, non-parametric clustering was suggested as a simple first step in retrieval, and a fast heuristic with strong performance on table clustering. \citet{zhang2018ad} introduced a method for ad-hoc ranking based on mapping available features into several semantic spaces.
-Recently, \citet{zhang2019table2vec} introduced a strong neural method for table retrieval and completion using word- and entity-embeddings of table elements.
+\citet{cafarella2008webtables, cafarella2009data} employed keyphrase-based table retrieval by reranking a list of tables returned by a search engine. \citet{pimplikar2012answering} used a graphical model to perform retrieval on the basis of co-occurence statistics, table metadata, and column headers.
+In \citep{ghasemi2018tabvec}, non-parametric clustering was employed as a strong heuristic for table retrieval. \citet{zhang2018ad} introduced a ranking method based on mapping available features into several semantic spaces.
+Recently, \citet{zhang2019table2vec} introduced a neural method for table retrieval and completion using word- and entity-embeddings of table elements.

 Neural modeling of tables has been the subject of several recent papers.
-Aside from the original BERT-based model in \citet{chen2019tabfact}, the closest to our work is \citet{yin2020tabert}.
-In their paper, a pretrained BERT-based encoder for tables is introduced and demonstrated to yield strong improvements on several semantic parsing tasks. \citet{chen2019colnet} introduces a model to automatically predict and compare column headers for tables in order to find semantically synonymous schema attributes.
-Similarly, \citet{zhang2019auto} introduces an autoencoder for predicting table relatedness.
+Aside from the original BERT-based model in~\citep{chen2019tabfact}, the closest to our work is~\citep{yin2020tabert}.
+In these paper, a pretrained BERT-based encoder for tables is introduced and demonstrated to yield strong improvements on several semantic parsing tasks. \citet{chen2019colnet} introduced a model to automatically predict and compare column headers for tables in order to find semantically synonymous schema attributes.
+Similarly, \citet{zhang2019auto} introduced an autoencoder for predicting table relatedness.